 The Bank's Tier 1 capital is composed primarily of issued and fully paid up ordinary share capital and therefore no maturity considerations apply in this respect.
 The Bank's total exposure measure is highly dependent on the customer deposits, which due to the nature of the Bank's customer base, could be subject to significant intra-day fluctuations.
 These are mostly related to routine redemptions from large fund customers who may at times sell substantial amounts of investment holdings, temporarily deposit the cash settlements with the Bank and then eventually pay out redemptions to investors.
 Given that the Bank holds a significant portion of its assets in call deposits with the Central Bank of Malta and other correspondent banks, customer withdrawal and deposit patterns are likely to have a direct impact on the Bank's total assets and total exposure measure, at any particular time.
 The Bank does not hold nor does it have an appetite for entering into debt arrangements which would be utilised to meet client deposit withdrawals, explaining why customer deposit patterns are directly reflected in the Bank's total assets.
+Having said this, the Bank does contemplate borrowing from the Central Bank of Malta, as one of its recovery options.
 The off-balance sheet exposure amount, which includes primarily the counterparty credit risk exposure arising from forward foreign exchange transactions, also contributes to the leverage exposure measure, albeit to a lesser extent when compared to total assets.